 We have over 13 million ActBlue Express users who can use ActBlue Express Lane to give to all of the campaigns, committees, and organizations that use ActBlue with a single click.

 In order to use ActBlue Express Lane, you’ll need to email us at email@example.com or contact us here so that a member of our team can enable the feature on your account.
 ActBlue Express Lane is only available to campaigns and organizations who use ActBlue exclusively — both on their websites and in their fundraising emails.

 Once we’ve enabled the feature on your account, you’re all set to create your ActBlue Express Lane links and start raising money!

 Navigate to the Contribution Forms tab in the menu on the left side of your Dashboard, and locate the contribution form you want to create an Express Link for.

 Once you’ve located your form, click on the name of your form to be taken directly to it.

-Once you’re viewing the form, click on the “ActBlue Express Lane” button in the form menu on the left side of the screen.
+Once you’re viewing the form, click on the “ActBlue Express Lane” button from the “More” dropdown located on the form navigation bar (form navbar) at top.

 You’ll now see the “Custom ActBlue Express Lane Link Creator.”
 Here you can select the dollar amounts for your ActBlue Express Lane links, the link text, and the refcodes.
 Please note that you can build your own links, but we highly recommend starting with our link creator until you learn the ins and outs of ActBlue Express Lane links.